Slavic speakers in Ottoman Macedonia: Armed confrontation (1893–1908)

-Serbia offered material support to the Ilinden Uprising, and after its suppression, authorities in Belgrade sought but failed to negotiate with Bulgarian leaders on sending Serbian bands into Macedonia for combined action.
-A Serbian Committee also had funded small groups of chetniks, either self-organized or part of the Bulgarian revolutionary organizations active in Macedonia (IMRO and SMAC) in spring of 1904.
-Soon, hostility between the Bulgarian organizations and the Serbian Chetnik Organization began.
-With the failed idea of joint actions, and growing nationalism, the government in Belgrade took over the activities of the organization.

-The Young Turk Revolution in 1908 imposed a temporary stop to all guerrilla actions in Macedonia.

 Second Constitutional Era (1908–1912)

 The Second Constitutional Era established shortly after the 1908 Young Turk Revolution led to the restoration of the constitution of 1876.
 After the Revolution armed factions laid down their arms and joined the legal struggle.
 The Bulgarian community founded the Peoples' Federative Party (Bulgarian Section) and the Union of the Bulgarian Constitutional Clubs and participated in Ottoman elections.
 Some prominent Ottoman Greeks and Serbs also served as Ottoman Parliamentary Deputies.
 Soon the Turkish nationalism came to grow, and the Young Turks sought to suppress the national aspirations of the various minorities in the Empire.
 During the Balkan Wars of 1912–13, the Ottoman Empire lost most of its European territories inhabited by Christian minorities.